A characterization of alternating links in thickened surfaces

-Let $\Si$ be a compact, connected, oriented surface and $I = [0,1]$, the unit interval.
-A link in $\Si \times I$ is an embedding $L \colon \bigsqcup_{i=1}^m S^1 \hookrightarrow \Si \times I$, considered up to orientation preserving homeomorphisms of the pair $(\Si \times I, \Si \times \{0\})$.
 A link $L$ in a thickened surface $\Si \times I$ can be represented by its link diagram, which is the tetravalent graph $D$ on $\Si$ obtained under projection $p\co \Si \times I \to \Si$.
 The arcs of $D$ are drawn to indicate over and under crossings near vertices in the usual way.
 The link diagram $D$ on $\Si$ is said to be \textit{alternating} if its crossings alternate from over to under around each component of the link.
 A link $L$ in $\Si \times I$ is alternating if it admits an alternating link diagram on $\Si$ (see \Cref{figure-1}).

 Given a compact unoriented surface $F$ in $S^3$, Gordon and Litherland defined a symmetric bilinear pairing on $H_1(F)$.
 In the case that $F$ is a spanning surface for a link $L \subset S^3$, the signature of $L$ can be computed in terms of the signature of the pairing together with a correction term.
 The Gordon-Litherland pairing is extended to $\ZZ/2$ homology 3-spheres in \cite{Greene} and to thickened surfaces $\Si \times I$ in \cite{Boden-Chrisman-Karimi-2021}.
 Our characterization of alternating links in $\Si \times I$ is phrased in terms of the Gordon-Litherland pairing on spanning surfaces for the link.